 Church of St. George can’t be that old

 More thorough research though reversed these expectations: Rihab Church of St. George is several centuries newer.
 It is a Byzantine church that was constructed around 530 AD.
 The inscription was unclear and in reality, the figures here show this more recent year – instead of 124 here is 424.
 The architecture of the church also is more characteristic for the 6th century AD, and definitely, this does not look like a secretive church – this is a splendid public structure.
 It fits well with the architecture of other structures – in Rihab in the 6th century existed some 30 churches.

 The inscription mentions also that the church is dedicated to St. George – but this saint man lived in the late 3rd – early 4th century and his cult started even later, in the fifth century.
 A church cannot be devoted to a saint which is not born yet?

 Then – is it possible that the catacomb under the church is the world’s oldest church?
 Here we have no information.
-There are no proofs that this is a church and even more – the world’s oldest one.
+There is no proof that this is a church and even more – the world’s oldest one.
 But we do not have also the opposite proof – that this was not a church.
 Well, but the same can be said about many more underground rooms and passages elsewhere in the Levant.

 - Samer Abu-Ghazalah, Abdel-kader Al-Hissan Discovery of the Oldest Church of the World, Architectural Science Review, Vol.45, 2002 – Issue 4, pp. 295-297.
 Accessed on 1st April 2019